HSA Rollover: What To Tell Your Employees

 HSA rollover: the basics

 HSAs (Healthcare Savings Accounts) are popular with employees that subscribe to high-deductible health insurance policies.
-For 2018, a high-deductible health plan (HDHP) is defined as one whose minimum deductible is $1,350 for individuals and $2,600 for families.
+For 2022, a high-deductible health plan (HDHP) is defined as one whose minimum deductible is $1,400 for individuals and $2,800 for families – no change from 2020.
 Employees often choose HDHPs if they are seeking lower monthly premiums, but the exact reasons may vary.

 One key benefit of HSAs is that funds automatically rollover from year to year keeping past investments within reach to pay for future medical expenses.
 This is particularly important with regards to HSAs, as employees can only contribute a limited amount each year to their accounts otherwise.